uwegeercken/datagenerator2/README.md

 - word lists can be constructed or changed easily using a simple text editor

 In the yaml configuration, additional values for a given word list (also values which are already defined in the word list file) may be defined, including a weight for individual values.
 This allows to specify a higher priority/weight for defined values.
 The weight of a value is always specified on the base of 100 percent.

 E.g. one may define the days of the week in a word list file and in the configuration file "Saturday" with a weight of 5 percent and
 "Sunday" with a weight of 5 percent.
 The other days "Monday" to "Friday" will then be assigned a weight of 16 percent so that the overall sum of percentages is 100 %.

 If a value for a given word list appears both in the word list file and the yaml configuration file, the setting from the configuration will overrule the value from the word list file.

 The datagenerator will then produce random data (pick random values from the word list) according to the weights assigned.
-In the example above "saturday" and "sunday" will occur less often in the generated number of rows then the other days, because these values have a lower weight.
+In the example above "saturday" and "sunday" will occur less often in the generated number of rows than the other days, because these values have a lower weight.

 A word list is optional.
 All values to be used for randomly generating data can also be defined solely in the yaml configuration file.
-Anyway, the sum of the weight definition must be 100 percent (and can not exceed 100 percent).
-Individual values can not be negative percentage values.
+The sum of the weight definitions must be 100 percent (and can not exceed 100 percent).
+Individual values can not have negative percentage values.

-**NOTE**: If values and their weight are specified in a word lists but for some values no weight is defined, the datagenerator will calculate the weight for those fields that have no weight definition and equally distribute the weight value.
+**NOTE**: If values and their weight are specified in a word list but for some values no weight is defined, the datagenerator will calculate the weight for those fields that have no weight definition and equally distribute the weight value.
 But, depending on the number of values without a weight definition, it might not be possible to exactly evenly distribute the value.
 In this case some values from the word list might get a slightly higher weight value.
 If weight definitions are assigned in a way that the remaining percentage for the other values is less than 1 percent an error occurs.

 #### Available options:
 | Option                  | Description                                         | Data Type | Default |